MisterTea/GPT-IF/GptIfEngine/data/rooms/scenery_actions.md

 You stand for a moment, enjoying the peace and tranquility of the fountain.
 It is a welcome respite from the hustle and bustle of the ship.
 You take a deep breath of the fresh air, and you feel your stress start to melt away.

-Then something at the bottom of the fountain basin catches your eye: the tiles are arranged in a mosiac forming the letter **p**.
+Then something at the bottom of the fountain basin catches your eye: the tiles are arranged in a mosiac forming the code **P-1**.
 You make a mental note of this.

 %%{{ world.password_letters_found.add("p") }}%%

+# pool

+## look

+You walk over to the pool and see that it is a large, rectangular pool with a diving board at one end.
+There are several lounge chairs scattered around the pool, and some people are sunbathing while others are swimming.

+As you sit there, you take in the view.
+You can see the ocean stretching out in front of you, and you can even see some dolphins swimming in the distance.
+You close your eyes and enjoy the feeling of the sun on your skin and the sound of the waves crashing against the side of the ship.

+As your gaze wanders over the pool, you notice something strange about the depth markers.
+The shallow end markers say 3-FT, meaning three feet deep.
+The deep markers show 6-FT, but in the middle there's a pair of evenly-matched markers showing simply ***R-5***.

+%%{{ world.password_letters_found.add("r") }}%%

 # gym_locker